 Below are more details on the live TV streaming services that carry NBC and Golf Channel.

-Hulu Live TV offers a 7-day free trial, so you can sign up for the trial, watch The Ryder Cup, and cancel your subscription before it’s over and not be charged.
+Hulu Live TV offers a signing up, so you can sign up for the trial, watch The Ryder Cup, and cancel your subscription before it’s over and not be charged.
 This essentially allows you to watch all of The Ryder Cup coverage free on both networks.
-If you decide to keep Hulu Live TV, you will be charged $64.99 per month after the trial.
+If you decide to keep Hulu Live TV, you will be charged $69.99 per month after the trial.
 There is no contract, and you can cancel at any time.

 Hulu Live TV is supported on Roku, Fire TV Devices, Apple TV, Chromecast, Xbox One, iOS, Android, and more.
 You’ll find more information on Hulu’s supported devices and everything else you would need to know in our full review of Hulu Live TV.

-DIRECTV Stream offers NBC in its “Entertainment” Package for $69.99 per month.
-However, Golf Channel is offered as part of their upgraded “Ultimate Package” package priced at $94.99 per month.
-To learn more about DIRECTV Stream, check out their promo page or read more in our DIRECTV Stream review.
+DIRECTV STREAM offers NBC in its “Entertainment” Package for $74.99 per month.
+However, Golf Channel is offered as part of their upgraded “Ultimate Package” package priced at $109.99 per month.
+To learn more about DIRECTV STREAM, check out their promo page or read more in our DIRECTV STREAM review.

 If this article didn't answer your specific question, head over to our Home Page!
 It will guide you to affordable internet providers, streaming services to meet your needs, information on antennas, and many more tools and resources to help you save money on TV and Internet access.

 For the latest news tips and tricks on cutting the cord and other tech topics be sure to follow our Google News Feed, like our Facebook Page and Follow Us on Twitter.